JvanKatwijk/qt-dab/README.md

   * Journaline (an untested Journaline implementation is part of the sources)
   * Other bands than used for terrestrial broadcasting in Europe (like DAB over cable)

 ------------------------------------------------------------------
 Introduction
 ------------------------------------------------------------------

 ![Qt-DAB with SDR file loaded](/screenshot_qt-dab.png?raw=true)

-**Qt-DAB** is the result of merging the DAB-rpi and the sdr-j-DAB programs of the author.
-It became more and more complex to maintain different versions: modifications made in one version did not always end up in the other versions, so the versions started to diverge.

-Since furthermore a separate "command line only" version is developed (a version not using Qt at all), while a large part of the sources is also used in the development of a version handling ETI files, there was a real need to re-organize.

-Therefore, it was decided to merge DAB-rpi and sdr-j-DAB and rename the result **Qt-DAB** - to distinguish from the Qt-free version.
+**Qt-DAB-2.0** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.

+Next to Qt-DAB, there exists a "light" version, dabradio, and a command-line based version.
+Both the Qt-DAB version and the dabradio version are implemented in C++, using the Qt framework for the implementation of the GUI.
+The command-line version is implemented using C++, but does not depend on Qt.

-The Qt-free version, the "command line only" version, is named dab-cmdline, and is built around a library that does the DAB decoding.
-It has its own repository on Github.
+dabradio and the Qt-free version, the "command-line only" version have their own repository on Github.

-The Qt-DAB and the dab-cmdline version both support decoding of terrestrial DAB and DAB+ reception from either an AIRSPY, a SDRplay or a dabstick (rtl_sdr).
+The Qt-DAB and the dab-cmdline version both support decoding of terrestrial DAB and DAB+ reception from either an AIRSPY, a SDRplay, the HACK rf, or a dabstick (rtl_sdr).

 Next to these C++ based versions, a version in Java is being developed, it has its own repository on Github.

 The Qt-DAB version also supports input from an rtl-tcp server (see osmocom software) and pre-recorded files (`*.sdr`, `*.iq` and `*.raw`).
 Obviously there is a provision for dumping the input into a (*.sdr)-file.

 Note that if the rtl_tcp server is used as input device, the connection needs to support the inputrate, i.e. 2048000 I/Q samples (i.e. 2 * 2048000 bytes/second).

-Since the Qt-DAB version has to run on a headless RPI 2, using the home WiFi, in- or excluding the part for showing the spectrum and the constellation, is determined by setting the configuration.
-Furthermore, the resulting PCM output can be sent - if so configured - to a TCP port (Sources for a small client are part of the source distribution).
+Since the Qt-DAB version has to run on a headless RPI 2, using the home WiFi,  the resulting PCM output can be sent - if so configured - to a TCP port (Sources for a small client are part of the source distribution).

 For further information please visit http://www.sdr-j.tk